Laser Eye Surgery treatment types

-What’s the difference I hear you ask?
+What’s the difference, I hear you ask?
 Well, on the surface, not much.
-But the thing is you can walk into one high street provider and find a long list of treatments, with names like UltraLASEK, Epi-LASEK, Epi-LASIK, Custom LASIK, and Zyoptix.
-Yet you could walk into another and see a completely different list, maybe with UltraLASEKplus and Wavefront LASIK on it.
+But the thing is, you can walk into one high street provider and find a long list of treatments, with names like UltraLASEK, Epi-LASEK, Epi-LASIK, Custom LASIK, and Zyoptix.
+Yet you could walk into another and see a completely different list, maybe with UltraLASEKplus and Wavefront LASIK.
 Or, even more confusingly, you could visit an independent clinic or hospital and find only a small selection of two or three.

 So what’s going on here?
 Well, the fact is there are only three main types of refractive surgery: PRK/LASEK (surface ablation), LASIK, and ReLEx SMILE.
 Even that’s pushing it as PRK and LASEK are considered slight variations of the same technique, and it is not uncommon to find these treatments under slightly different names.

-This means that understanding the different types of Laser Eye Surgery is actually pretty straight-forward.
+This means that understanding the different types of Laser Eye Surgery is pretty straightforward.
 Each treatment is simply an improvement on the one that preceded it.
-Starting with PRK nearly 30 years ago, the knowledge, techniques, and technology have evolved over time, offering the marketing LASIK and ReLEx SMILE.
+Starting with PRK nearly 30 years ago, the knowledge, techniques, and technology have evolved, offering the marketing of LASIK and ReLEx SMILE.

-In fact all of these procedures are based on the genius of Jose Barraquer, who first described the concept of reshaping the cornea in 1948.
-The procedure he developed at that time was called keratomileusis and involved removing the top section of the cornea, which was then frozen and reshaped on a watchmaker’s lathe, before being sewn back onto the cornea.
+All of these procedures are based on the genius of Jose Barraquer, who first described the concept of reshaping the cornea in 1948.
+The method he developed at that time was called keratomileusis and involved removing the top section of the cornea, which was then frozen and reshaped on a watchmaker’s lathe before being sewn back onto the cornea.

-The three main types of modern refractive surgery are all slightly different, but much more precise, versions of this technique.
-Let’s now take a look at them in the order of which they were first introduced.
+The three main types of modern refractive surgery are slightly different versions of this technique but much more precise.
+Let’s now look at them in the order they were first introduced.

 PRK (Photorefractive Keratectomy)